 Severe oral thrush

 When oral thrush occurs in people with a weakened immune system, where the oral thrush is widespread across the mouth, when thrush causes people to feel very unwell (for example when the Candida goes into the bloodstream which may cause collapse, fever, and low blood pressure) or where oral suspensions have failed, then taking anti-fungal tablets would be needed.

-Fluconazole, which is available on prescription, is the drug most often used to treat severe thrush because it is effective and well tolerated, and people find it easy to take as it is a once a day dose.
+Fluconazole, which is available on prescription, is the drug most often used to treat severe thrush because it is effective and well tolerated, and people find it easy to take as it is a once-a-day dose.
 It usually starts to work in just one day, but it may take up to a week for symptoms to disappear.

 Fluconazole works by stopping Candida from producing the essential component, ergosterol, for the cell membrane.
 Therefore, the cell becomes leaky and the fungus dies.
 One study compared fluconazole with another antifungal, itraconazole, and it was found that fluconazole showed improvement in 66% of people compared with 54% for itraconazole.
 This may be because itraconazole has drug interactions and unpredictable absorption.4

 Some strains of Candida are resistant to fluconazole, however, so if your symptoms do not clear after completing your treatment course, you GP may change you to a different antifungal, such as voriconazole.
 This is a newer drug than fluconazole and as such fewer strains of Candida are resistant to it.
-It is equally as effective as fluconazole, with 98.3% (voriconazole) compared to 95.1% (fluconazole) in one study when checking clearance of thrush in the gullet by endoscopy (‘camera test’).5
+It is equally as effective as fluconazole, with success rates of 98.3% (voriconazole) compared to 95.1% (fluconazole) in one study when checking clearance of thrush in the gullet by endoscopy (‘camera test’).5

 Oral thrush in babies and while breastfeeding